30 Oct Timber care and maintenance tips

 - Tannin stains.
 These are common (especially with oak) and occur when the timber is in contact with ferrous metals.
 These will disappear over time but can be sanded out, or removed with household detergents or Oxalic Acid.

 Fresh-sawn timber products should be installed immediately where possible.
 If storage is necessary then keep them outside, covered and sheltered from direct sunlight to avoid drying out/fading.
 If the products are individually wrapped it may help to unwrap them to avoid condensation building up causing staining.
 Any staining that does occur can usually be lightly sanded out once the timber surface is dry.

 We recommend that products are concreted in, the required amount will vary according to the size of the product, ground conditions, wind-loading etc. Avoid concrete splashes on the timber as this will cause staining.

-A light sanding once a year when the timber is dry will help keep products clean and prevent build-up of dirt and moss.
+A light sanding once a year when the timber is dry will help keep products clean and prevent the build-up of dirt and moss.
 They can then be lightly oiled if required.

 Graphics panels can be washed with mild detergent, and stainless steel plaques cleaned with a specialist cleaner.
 As always, we recommend you check on an inconspicuous area first.

 If you have any questions, please get in touch and we’ll be happy to help.